Ditto: Motion-Space Diffusion for Controllable Realtime Talking Head Synthesis: Experiments

 \subsection{Qualitative Evaluation}

+The qualitative results are presented in Figures~\ref{fig:res} and Figure~\ref{fig:comp}.
 Figure~\ref{fig:comp} shows a qualitative comparison of our approach on two characters with different styles, poses, and hairstyles.
-For each character, we generate videos using the same audio input with each method and selected frames at the same location for comparison.
-Our method shows a notable edge in the consistency of generated details.
-For example, the shape, number and texture of teeth generated by other methods may change between frames, while our generation results show consistency between consecutive frames.
-The comparison methods also have problems such as generating exaggerated expressions, blur, and inaccurate lip movements.
-These problems are unacceptable concerns to customers in real application scenarios.
+For each character, we generate videos using the same audio input with each method and select frames at the same location for comparison.
+Our method shows advantages in the consistency of generated details.
+For example, the shape and texture of teeth generated by baselines change between frames.
+The baselines also have problems such as generating exaggerated expressions, blur, and inaccurate lip movements.
 In addition, the generation results of Hallo and Hallo2 for stylized portraits may deteriorate gradually over time, such as excessive facial wrinkles, abnormal shadows, and background artifacts.
-In contrast, our method demonstrates consistent performance across diverse portrait styles.
+In contrast, our method shows stable performance across diverse portrait styles.

 Figure~\ref{fig:res} demonstrates that Ditto can not only handle portraits of different styles but also support fine-grained generation control, such as gaze, pose, emotion, etc. Furthermore, our approach enables seamless stitching of the generated head with the original body, facilitating full-body portrait animation without the misalignment issues often associated with end-to-end diffusion methods.
 This makes Ditto readily integrate with the body-driven model, achieving strong generation capabilities in a wide range of applications.